 - 35 corporations involved in running and maintaining the tunnels

-As there are six subway stations connecting the tunnels, it’s really easy to get here and spend the day without going outside.
+As six subway stations connect the tunnels, it’s easy to get here and spend the day without going outside.
 When I used to work downtown, I quite often took my lunch and breaks in the PATH.
-There are numerous food courts, shops and restaurants that make it really easy to find food, get groceries and shop to your heart’s content.
+There are numerous food courts, shops and restaurants that make it easy to find food, get groceries and shop to your heart’s content.

 Attractions and points of interest

 The whole underground network of tunnels connects Union Station in the south, through the Financial District to the Eaton Centre and Dundas Square in the north.
-As there are also a number of hotels connected to the PATH, you’ll find tourist and business people mingling around the underground.
+There are also several hotels connected to the PATH, and you’ll find tourists and business people mingling around the underground.

 You can use the tunnels to visit a few of Toronto’s attractions.
 After all, this is a city with so much to do and see.

 One of my favourite places on the PATH is Brookfield Place.
-Architecturally it is a very intriguing place.
-A clever blend of the historical features with modern, bold style.
 It’s a pedestrian space that feels like a giant greenhouse, filled with light.
+It is an intriguing place and a clever blend of historical features with a modern, bold style.

-As you are walking along the Allen Lambert Galleria you can’t help being blown away.
-This giant concourse is home to frequent art exhibitions and events that take place throughout the year.
-The place is impressive on its own, but the various exhibitions take it to a different level.
+As you walk along the Allen Lambert Galleria, you can’t help being blown away.
+This giant concourse is home to frequent art exhibitions and events throughout the year.
+The site is impressive, but the various exhibitions take it to a different level.